 Prepare the cross-examination outlines

 Working with the DIY Advocate in the lead-up to a hearing can be perplexing.
-One might think, ‘If she wants to handle things herself, what am I supposed to do?’
-You may feel left with little to do as the first chair secludes herself with the case file, plotting out her submissions and cross-examinations.
-But even to the DIY Advocate your help is still valuable.
+One might think: ‘If she wants to handle things herself, what am I supposed to do?’
+You may feel you have been left with little to do as the first chair secludes himself or herself with the case file, plotting out submissions and cross-examinations.
+But even to the DIY Advocate, your help is still valuable.
 Offer to cite-check, proofread, time or moot draft presentations and examinations – taking time to review the drafts for substance in the process.
 The DIY Advocate, no matter how talented, is not infallible and will at times focus myopically on some issues to the exclusion of others.
 It is in those moments that you can provide much-needed perspective.
 Additionally, you should, to the extent possible, use this opportunity to observe the DIY Advocate’s approach and store away any useful habits and tactics for use in your own advocacy in subsequent cases.

 Identify and attack case weaknesses

-In the lead-up to hearing, the lead advocate’s focus will be on the strengths of her client’s position.
-Therefore, it will often fall to the second chair to make sure that the lead advocate is briefed on all of the factual and legal issues on which the other side has the better of the arguments.
+In the lead-up to hearing, the lead advocate’s focus will be on the strengths of his or her client’s position.
+Therefore, it will often fall to the second chair to make sure that the lead advocate is briefed on all the factual and legal issues on which the other side has the better of the arguments.
 This can often be stressful – in the hearing preparation phase, some arbitration teams and lead advocates can often gee themselves up by focusing largely on the positive aspects of their positions.
 A state of groupthink can take hold.
 A good second chair will take care to maintain a position of equanimity and identify areas of vulnerability.
-It is not enough, however, to simply be contrarian.
-As the person with mastery of the case file, it is for you to assist the first chair in finding ways to shore up the case weaknesses.
-Find pieces of mitigating factual evidence, distinguish unhelpful authorities, and – when it makes better sense to admit and accept the weakness – find some way to explain why the weakness ultimately does not matter.
+It is not enough to simply be contrarian, however.
+As the person with mastery of the case file, it is for you to assist the first chair in finding ways to shore up the case weaknesses: find pieces of mitigating factual evidence, distinguish unhelpful authorities, and – when it makes better sense to admit and accept the weakness – find some way to explain why the weakness ultimately does not matter.

 Be the first chair’s eyes and ears

-To do her job effectively, the first chair needs to maintain a myopic focus on the submissions that she is to give and the examinations she is to undertake.
-To do this, she likely will need to keep a certain distance from the hive of activity that is the team’s ‘war room’ and the constant preparation going on around her.
-She also will need to excuse herself early to get sufficient sleep.
-To help the first chair keep her focus where it should be, you will have to take on more project- and team-management responsibilities than usual.
-You also must pick up on any verbal and non-verbal signals from the tribunal which the lead advocate may not be able to see while performing her advocacy duties.
+To do the job effectively, the first chair needs to maintain a myopic focus on the submissions that he or she is to give and the examinations he or she is to undertake.
+To do this, he or she is likely to need to keep a certain distance from the hive of activity that is the team’s ‘war room’ and the constant preparation that is going on.
+He or she also will need to excuse himself or herself early to get sufficient sleep.
+To help the first chair keep a focus in the right direction, you will have to take on more project- and team-management responsibilities than usual.
+You also must pick up on any verbal and non-verbal signals from the tribunal that the lead advocate may not be able to see while performing her advocacy duties.
 In short, you must be the lead advocate’s eyes and ears.

 Mind the tribunal

 Tribunals typically give a number of cues – verbal or non-verbal – about what they find interesting, important or, frankly, boring.
-Keep track of these cues, in case the first chair has missed them; they offer real-time feedback on her performance.
+Keep track of these cues, in case the first chair has missed them; they offer real-time feedback on his or her performance.
 It is part of your job to alert the first chair to these cues.
-As discussed below, how to do this depends on the first chair – you might hand her a note, whisper a brief remark to her or inform her of a particular observation during a break.
+As discussed below, how to do this depends on the first chair – you might hand over a note, whisper a brief remark or inform him or her of a particular observation during a break.